belnitskii/birthday-reminder-bot/README.md

-# 🎂 Birthday Reminder Bot
+# Birthday Reminder Bot

-## 📌 Description

-**Birthday Reminder Bot** is an automated event reminder system (e.g., birthdays) with Telegram integration and a user-friendly web interface.
+Birthday Reminder Bot is an automated event reminder system (e.g., birthdays) with Telegram integration and a user-friendly web interface.
 The application is available at: [https://belnitskii.ru/login](https://belnitskii.ru/login).
 You can use a test account: `user@mail.ru` / `user` or register using your own email.

-### 🖥️ Web Application
+### Web Application

 - Email registration with verification
 - Telegram account linking via token generation